hbasaric/homologyConverterActions/README.md

 The line java -jar HomologyMapperAuto-WithDependencies.jar properties/autorun.properties $wpid runs the automated Local Homology Converter (https://github.com/hbasaric/homology.mapper.automated/).
 The converted pathway will only be committed if the conversion rate is greater than 80%.

 Two arguments are provided to the java application; the autorun.properties file which specifies run configurations, as well as the WP ids for the pathways that were changed or added to the /pathways folder.
-The WP ids are determined by the
+The WP ids are determined by the yml script, in the "Get changed files" step.

 All required inputs are contained within this repository (in the /genes and /homology folders).